A man with a bitcoin fortune was allegedly tortured for weeks in a New York City home. Here's what we know.

 The unidentified 28-year-old man managed to escape from his alleged captors on May 23 in the affluent SoHo neighborhood in Manhattan, according to the New York Police Department.
 Bloodied and not wearing shoes, the man then found an NYPD traffic agent, who alerted police, according to the Manhattan district attorney's office.

 Two cryptocurrency investors, 37-year-old John Woeltz and 33-year-old William Duplessie, have been charged with kidnapping, assault and unlawful imprisonment in the case.
-They're being held without bail, and their attorneys didn't respond to requests for comment from CBS News.
+They're being held without bail.
+Attorneys for the suspects have declined to comment on the case.

 When investigators went through the SoHo town house where the man said he was held, they found a saw, crack cocaine, chicken wire, body armor, night-vision goggles, pictures of the man with a gun pointed to his head and ammunition, according to prosecutors.